 Online Therapy offers many advantages.
 These include: not needing to schedule an appointment, avoiding visiting an office if transportation or stigma are a concern for you, having more control over the pace of therapy, accessing the online material from the location of your choice at your convenience, printing off the materials, messaging your therapist at any time through our secure system, maybe feeling more comfortable disclosing personal information online than in person, and enjoying the benefits of the service provided free of charge.

 Sometimes the support provided through Online Therapy is not always sufficient for people with certain mental health concerns.
 Examples of situations where Online Therapy would not be a good fit include when someone has thoughts about harming themselves or others, or if they’ve recently harmed themselves or others.
 If a person is in a life-threatening situation they should seek out immediate in-person assistance.
-Also, if someone appears to have delusions or hallucinations, or is currently misusing drugs or alcohol, Online Therapy would not be the best option for treatment.
+Also, if someone appears to have delusions or hallucinations, or is currently misusing drugs or alcohol (this does not apply to the Alcohol Change Course), Online Therapy would not be the best option for treatment.
 If you are wondering if Online Therapy is for you, complete the screening process set-up for your program of interest.

 We typically recommend that if you are currently seeing a mental health professional, you do not also use Online Therapy.
 There may be instances, however, when this is appropriate, such as when this is recommended by your therapist as a supplement to existing treatment (e.g., when seeing a psychiatrist primarily for medication management, when on a long waiting list for services).